Imported from: Google Blogger site

 "The Crossing"

-It was not long after I began cataloging railroad scripophily that I came across an article by Arlie Slabaugh in the Bank Note Reporter about a vignette called The Crossing.
+It was not long after I began cataloging railroad scripophily that I came across a 1991 article by Arlie Slabaugh in the Bank Note Reporter concerning a vignette named The Crossing.
 By that time, I had encountered the vignette several times on railroad certificates, mostly in lithograph form.

-Like the bulk of steel plate engravings we see on scripophily, The Crossing was probably engraved for use on domestic and foreign currency.
-Its first use seems to have been on the first issuance of currency printed by National Bank Note Company (NBNCo) for the Confederate States of America in May, 1861.
-Its image appears as the primary vignette on the famous and sought-after $500 note (Type 2, Criswell 2.)
-See Figure 1.
+Like the bulk of steel plate engravings we see on scripophily, The Crossing was probably engraved for use on domestic.
+Among Its first confirmed and dated use was the first issuance of currency printed by National Bank Note Company (NBNCo) for the Confederate States of America in May, 1861.
+Its image appears as the primary vignette on the famous and highly sought-after $500 note shown below (Figure 1) issued May 23, 1861.
+(Criswell Type 2)

-NBNCo is known to have reused The Crossing at least three more times in the next year or two on:
+NBNCo is known to have reused The Crossing at least three more times in the next year or two:

 - a $1 note of the North Western Bank (Warren, Pennsylvania, 1861, Figure 2.)